 - No member gets paid, EVER!

 - It’s a rehashed scam

 If you’re hoping to get value for money from Instant Email Empire, then you can guess again.

 Not only does the video presentation throw up a bunch of red flags that walk you down the garden path.

 But the product gives you email subscribers from some unknown source, which could potentially translate as junk leads generated via solo ads, for example.

 Not to mention the fact that you’re taught to unethically “SPAM” your subscribers to death with trashy promo messages and earn commissions off of them.

-But the biggest downfall of IEE is that members’ are complaining about not receiving payments when they reach the $500 threshold.
+But the biggest downfall of IEE is that members’ are complaining about not receiving commission payments when they reach the $1,000 threshold.